todhm/advanced_lane_detection/README.md

 ![alt text][image2]

+Augment Data
+---
+* To make more robust lane detecting on various condition adjust brightness and shadows to make more road images.
+![alt text][image9]

 Threshold Detection.
 ---
 * Based on gradient & color space conversion technique we convert undistorted image to binary image.